graphcore/examples/applications/popart/resnet/README.md

 `--replication-factor` specifies the number of replicas to execute in parallel.
 The number of samples processed on each ipu will be
 (batch-size / replication-factor).
 Note that the number of ipus must be a multiple of the replication factor.

+`--gradient-accumulation-factor` specifies the number of gradients to accumulate before doing a weight update.

+`--recompute` will recompute activations rather than storing them.
+This allows you to work with much bigger effective batch sizes, where the effective batch size is the product of the batch size and the gradient accumulation factor, to increase throughput.

 `--num-ipus` the number of ipus to use.

 `--no-prng` disables stochastic rounding.

+`--pipeline` runs the model over multiple IPUs using a pipelining technique for efficiency.